Flashggordon/Flashggordon/README.md

 - 🌱 I have officially graduated  The School Of Code!!
-- 💞️ Currently learning Drupal and building a community recipe app for my locals in the area.
+- 💞️ Currently learning Drupal and building a community recipe app for my locals in the area..
 - 📫 How to reach me ... georgegordon5@gmail.com

 [![Codewars Badge](https://www.codewars.com/users/Flashggordon/badges/large)](https://www.codewars.com/users/Flashggordon)